Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 The bleed was supposed to be manageable.
 After twenty years, he and Cèresnav should have reached equilibrium—the echo's patterns absorbed into his, the boundaries stable, the contamination controlled.
 Instead, it felt like the merchant was *growing*, his memories spreading through Vèirnav's consciousness like fog through empty streets.

 *That house*, Cèresnav whispered. *I raised my daughter in that house.
-I wrote the ledger in that house.
 I died with the weight of that house's secrets crushing my heart.*

 "Stop," Vèirnav said aloud.
 "Stop.
 You're dead.
 This isn't your body, these aren't your thoughts—"